 InGen's Headquarters are based in San Diego, CA. They boast both administration and laboratory facilities.
 The dock area was heavily damaged during the 1997 San Diego Incident.

 Jurassic Park: San Diego

 Built during the 1980s, Jurassic Park: San Diego was intended to be InGen's first theme park showcasing genetically engineered dinosaurs.
 It was later abandoned in favour of the Isla Nublar Park.
-The project was later resurrected by Peter Ludlow in 1996 as a means to revive an ailing InGen but due to the San Diego Incident was again abandoned.
+The project was later resurrected by Peter Ludlow in 1996 as a means to revive an ailing InGen but after the San Diego Incident was again abandoned.

 The Costa Rican Island of Isla Nublar was leased by InGen in 1987 for expansion of the Jurassic Park Project.
 During an inspection intended to quell worrisome investors, the park's automated systems were sabotaged causing a number of deaths and eventually leading to the abandonment of the park.
 After InGen was acquired by Masrani Global in 1998, the island was resecured and in 2002 construction began on Jurassic World.
 The theme park opened in 2005.